-Conclusions are based on absence of evidence of change in extent in Scotland in the period.
-Within this period, no losses of extent have been recorded on upland designated sites where it is a notified feature (SCM database, extract A2298772), although it is considered likely that expansion of the habitat onto suitable areas is hindered or prevented in many areas by herbivore pressure.
+Conclusions are based on absence of evidence of significant change in extent in Scotland in the period.
+Within this period, a small loss and a likely small but reversible loss of extent have been recorded on two sites where this is a notified feature (SCM database, extract A2298772).
+Although these losses are not deemed of sufficient magnitude to affect the judgement that extent is stable, they are cause for concern.